arkency/posts/posts/2020-06-17-rails-multiple-databases-support-in-rails-event-store.md

 This code has not been released yet.
 You can join me in these experiments - just post your comments to my code on Github on [multiple databases repository branch](https://github.com/RailsEventStore/rails_event_store/tree/multiple-databases-repository) or talk to me on [twitter](https://twitter.com/mpraglowski).

-I'll be talking about this during the webinars week that we plan to run starting from the 30th of June as part of the promotion of the [new edition of the Rails Architects Masterclass course](https://railsarchitects.com/new/).
-Reserve Your spot below!